maxamel/GDHChat/README.md

 # Overview

 This was written mainly as a learning excercise.
 I wanted to explore a little the advantages of JavaFX over Swing when developing Java GUI applications.
-There are quite a few in my opinion but still
+There are quite a few in my opinion, but still I feel that I haven't even scratched the surface of their main differences, so a lot of work still to be done.

 # Prerequisites

 Written with Java 8 (JavaFX was used for the UI part).

 Built with Gradle.

 # Contributing